felias-fogg/dw-link/docs/better.md

 **Supply** | **5 V** are supplied to the target | **extern**: target needs its own supply and power cycling has to be done manually | **3.3 V** are supplied to the target
 **Pullup** | There is **no** pull-up resistor connected to RESET | &nbsp; | A **10 kΩ** pull-up resistor is connected to the RESET line of the target
 **Auto_DW** | Automatic power-cycling is disabled in the **off** state. |  | Automatic power-cycling when executing `monitor debugwire enable` is enabled in the **on** state.
 This is the default and *recommended* mode.

+Since the hardware debugger MPLAB SNAP has become cheaper than this kit, I decided to retire the kit, and now recommend to [buy a SNAP](https://www.microchip.com/en-us/development-tool/pg164100).
+Together with my Python package [PyAvrOCD](https://github.com/felias-fogg/PyAvrOCD), you get the same debugging experience.
+Furthermore, you will also be able to debug other AVRs than only debugWIRE MCUs.